Promises and Secrets

 In today's Christian world, it seems that people would rather have the Bible say what they want it to mean than understand the original message left for us.

-The problem is that many of the popular translations use words and phrases that are not only not in the original manuscript copies.
-These new words often do not even approximate many of the original meanings.
+The problem is that many of the popular translations use words and phrases that are not only not in the original manuscript copies, but they often omit some that are there.
+These phrases, after new words or omissions, often do not even approximate many of the original meanings.
 In many cases, we are getting a Gentile perspective rather than the meaning from the language, history, and culture of those who actually wrote the books we are reading.

 The "Authorized" KJV